How to Use the Pass-the-Problem Activity to Encourage Collaboration and Enhance Critical Thinking

 - It helps you sharpen or organization and classroom management skills.
 It does take some upfront planning, but once you know how to organize and structure the activity, you'll be ready to teach from the sidelines rather than from the front of the room.

-- It helps you practice "letting go" as you take on a more actively passive role in the classroom.
+- It helps you practice "letting go" as you take on a more "passive" role in the classroom.

 - It’s a good strategy to try if you’re still managing a few nerves and want to practice your facilitation skills.